orionkepler/Final_Project/sprint4/Progress_report.md

 ## The re-design frontend is in sprint4

+## There is a report that contains more information about the progess, you can find out in Progress_Report.docx.

 ## Progress
 ### •    Installation script rewrite
 ###     •    Make the input more detailed